Salvadoran Children of the Poor Education Foundation

 Father Lally said he wanted the pilgrims “to meet the people and to discover the reality of their lives, to experience their faith, to listen to their stories and to let them know that their sisters and brothers in faith from the U.S. cared about them and were united with them.”
 “We were also seeking our own conversion, so that we could discover the Gospel alive amid the materially poor – the Gospel that Archbishop Romero died for, the Gospel that could change our own lives and attitudes,” he continued.

 Through these Bridges visits, a special relationship was developed with Santa Luisa School.
-Founded in 1935 by the Sisters of Charity of St. Vincent de Paul, Santa Luisa currently has a staff of 23 lay teachers and four Sisters of Charity.
-Under the guidance of Santa Luisa’s staff, approximately 400 boys and girls receive a supportive, Catholic education and find sanctuary from the rough surrounding streets.
+Founded in 1935 by the Sisters of Charity of St. Vincent de Paul, Santa Luisa currently has a staff of dozens of lay teachers and Sisters of Charity.
+Under the guidance of Santa Luisa’s staff, hundreds of boys and girls receive a supportive, Catholic education and find sanctuary from the rough surrounding streets.

 “The school caught my imagination because it was doing something concrete to make a difference in the lives of (those) children each year,” Father Lally said.
 “It was being led by heroic and generous nuns and dedicated lay teachers.
 It was giving the children the one gift that so many of us take for granted – opportunity.
 This was not lost on the children.
 They knew that they were getting an opportunity to change their lives and hopefully not have to fall back into the unemployment and poverty of their families.
 While there are no guarantees regarding their futures, this is their best possible gateway to a better life.”